How to Trade Copper Online

 In times of economic expansion, countries build and manufacture more and therefore demand for copper increases, pushing up prices.
 On the other hand, when the global economy slows down, these activities also slow and demand for copper decreases, causing prices to fall.

-Given what we know about China’s large demand for copper, its price can be particularly sensitive to China’s economic performance, as any change in their demand has a significant impact on global demand as a whole.
+China is, by some distance, the world’s largest consumer of copper.
+Consequently, copper prices can be particularly sensitive to China’s economic performance, as any change in Chinese demand can have a significant impact on total global demand.
 As such, copper price can be volatile around the time of scheduled Chinese economic announcements.

 Substitutes